RAMYAS2795/MYLYUINEW/content/studentinformationsystem/servicesContent6.md

 image : "/image/time.png"
 alternateText: "Access anywhere, anytime"
 heading: "Access anywhere, anytime"
-typeOfPage: "services"
-series: "services"
+typeofpage: "services"
 weight: 6
 draft: false
 ---

-<p>Since myly is hosted on the cloud, you can access the system from anywhere in the world, at anytime.
-All you need is a computer or smart-phone connected to the Internet.</p>
+Since myly is hosted on the cloud, you can access the system from anywhere in the world, at anytime.
+All you need is a computer or smart-phone connected to the Internet.